 On the flip side, parasites and other infections can weaken your immune system.
 That makes you more vulnerable to mold toxicity.

 Either way, kicking out unwanted critters helps reduce the strain on your immune system.

 Moreover, mold spores may “hide” inside parasites.
 And, some parasitic worms can block your bile ducts, interfering with toxin drainage.
-This means you may not be able to fully recover from mold illness until you give parasites the boot.
-(35, 36)
+This means you may not be able to recover fully from mold illness until you give parasites the boot.
+(40, 41)

 Often, you can see or smell mold — but not always.
 You may also see areas that have visible water damage.
-This is a red flag for possible mold growth.
+This is a red flag that there’s possible mold growth.

 If you suspect you have a mold problem, you can start with a few simple tests yourself.
 Certified mold inspectors are also available but vary in quality.
 Here’s a closer look at these options:

-Mold plates: You set out specially-prepared Petri dishes in various rooms to catch mold spores.
-You also collect a sample outside for comparison.
+Mold plates — Set out specially prepared Petri dishes in various rooms to catch mold spores.
+Also collect a sample outside for comparison.
 Send them to a lab for analysis.
 A drawback of this test method is that some toxic molds don’t commonly settle on mold plates.

-Professional inspection: The tools and quality of professional inspectors vary.
-They commonly use air sampling.
+Professional inspection — The tools and quality of professional inspectors vary.
+They commonly use indoor air sampling.
 However, that’s more helpful when combined with ERMI testing.
 Certified mold inspectors with training from the Building Biology Institute have a holistic approach.